MichaelCurrin/mkdocs-quickstart/docs/docs/tutorial/installation.md

 MkDocs is available using package managers like `apt-get`, `homebrew` and `yum`.

-You can install like this too:
+Or you can install like this.

 ```sh
 python3 -m pip install mkdocs
 ```

+If you get prompted for `sudo` use, then cancel and run again with `-U` flag for user-level install.